 Additionally, the Texas Department of Aging and Disability Services provides a wealth of information for seniors and care givers.Avoid the Need for Guardianship Proceedings

 What would happen if you suddenly became ill or incapacitated such that you could not make important decisions related to your finances.
 While having a will ensures that your assets are passed on according to your wishes, the legal effect of a will is not triggered until a person passes away.
 In the event of sudden incapacitation, family members may find that they are in a sort of legal limbo, giving them little to no control over their loved one’s finances.
 However, by creating a power of attorney or a trust, individuals can name trusted family or friends to make important financial and health care decisions on their behalf in the event they are unable to do so.Contact the Law Firm of McCulloch & Miller, PLLC to Learn More About How a Houston Elder Law Attorney Can Help You Plan for the Future

 If you have questions about Medicare, Medicaid, what your long-term care options are, or how you will pay for them, reach out to the elder law attorneys at McCulloch & Miller, PLLC.
 Our compassionate and knowledgeable estate planning and elder law lawyers have a long history of working with clients to ensure their needs are met—today and well into the future.
-We offer all prospective clients a free initial consultation, during which we will answer all your questions and explain what we can do to help.
-To learn more, and to schedule a free consultation, call McCulloch & Miller, PLLC, today at 713-333-8900.
+We offer all prospective clients an initial consultation, during which we will answer all your questions and explain what we can do to help.
+To learn more, and to schedule a consultation, call McCulloch & Miller, PLLC, today at 713-333-8900.
 You can also reach us through our online contact form.